msn2509/8WeekSQLChallenge/Mini Case Study #1 - Health Analytics/Problem Statement.md

-> Comes from the 'Serious SQL' by Danny Ma:
+> Comes from the 'Serious SQL' by Danny Ma: Written in PostgreSQL

 We’ve just received an urgent request from the General Manager of Analytics at Health Co requesting our assistance with their analysis of the health.user_logs dataset.